-Clients MUST NOT use alternative services with a host other than the origin's without strong server authentication; this mitigates the attack described in Section 9.2.
+Clients MUST NOT use alternative services with a host that is different than the origin's without strong server authentication; this mitigates the attack described in Section 9.2.
 One way to achieve this is for the alternative to use TLS with a certificate that is valid for that origin.